FAQ'S

 **Charges apply

-The Klurman campus, which houses our high school and bais medrash divisions, has 1 part-time security guard.
-We recently increased security on the South Campus, with our early childhood, elementary and middle school divisions, to guards.
+The Klurman campus, which houses our high school and bais medrash divisions, has 1 full-time security guard.
+We have increased security on the South Campus, with our early childhood, elementary and boys middle school divisions, to three guards.
 Our guards conduct frequent patrols to ensure the campuses are safe and secure.

 Additional plans to expand security are in development and we’re working closely with law enforcement officials to ensure your child has a safe learning experience at YTCTE.